sivasubramani09/Java/README.md

-This project contains the completed codes of TechGig 30 day Challenge.
+This project contains the completed solutions of TechGig 30 day Challenge, etc,.